Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Simulation Results

-In the third example, we study how the maximum latency changes with the increase of the fog nodes' computation capacity $F_{\ell,\max}$.
-The simulation is basically the same as the last one, except that we increase $B_k=150$\,(Kbits), and $D_k=200$\,(Mflops).
-The result is shown in Fig.~\ref{fig:example3_hd}.
-From the figure, we see that Algorithm~\ref{algorithm:1} is again far better than other compared schemes.
-In the last example, we investigate the relationship between the number of users and the maximum latency for different offloading strategies.
-The number of users increases from 2 to 11 according to the settings in Fig.~\ref{fig:example1_a}, and the result is shown in Fig.~\ref{fig:example2}.
-We see that with the increase of UEs, the maximum latency of all the schemes increases, but with different speed.
-Particularly, the random association scheme is more sensitive to the number of UEs, due to lack of optimizing the UE-Fog associations.
+In the fourth example, we investigate the relationship between the number of users and the maximum latency for different offloading strategies.
+The number of users increases from 2 to 11 according to the setting in Figure~\ref{fig:example1_a}, and the result is shown in Figure~\ref{fig:example2}.
+We see that with the increase of UEs, the maximum latency of all the schemes increases, but at different speed.
+Particularly, the random association scheme is more sensitive to the number of UEs, due to the lack of optimization for the UE-Fog association.
 Also, the proposed Algorithm~\ref{algorithm:1} yields the best performance among the compared offloading schemes.